Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-update-parm.rst

 Legacy
 ---------
-Before the primitives, the parameter values had to be bound to their respective circuit parameters prior to calling `backend.run()`.
+Previously, the parameter values had to be bound to their respective circuit parameters prior to calling `backend.run()`.

 .. code-block:: python